lambdaclass/concrete/ROADMAP.md

-    `with_value_mut` / `modify` only after a container-not-in-context gate proves the mutable receiver/context aliasing invariant, and first-class stored `BoundFn` values only after a storage workload needs them. `from(param)` and view structs remain deferred escape valves, not part of the v1 callback surface.
+    `with_value_mut` / `modify` only after a container-not-in-context gate proves the mutable receiver/context aliasing invariant, and first-class stored `BoundFn` values only after a storage workload needs them. `from(param)` and view structs are **deep research escape valves**, not planned language work: they come forward only if operation APIs, owned views, and scoped callbacks fail a real workload badly enough to justify returned-reference provenance.
-    Deferred ergonomics note: local no-capture functions are compatible with the no-closures rule, but not admitted for v1.
-They add locality, not expressive power, and carry a capture-by-expectation footgun because nested functions look like they should see enclosing locals.
-Reconsider only if real HOF-heavy workloads show top-level helper namespace noise is the dominant friction after pattern ergonomics, block-as-value follow-ups, `defer`, and explicit `std.fmt` builders land.
-If reconsidered, decide whether local functions can see enclosing type parameters, whether they can be passed as function pointers, name mangling, attempted-capture diagnostics, formatter style, and a refactor/migration command for one-use top-level callbacks.
+    Negative ergonomics decision: **do not add local no-capture functions**.
+    They add locality but no expressive power, and nested functions create a capture-by-expectation footgun because they look like they should see enclosing locals.
+Use top-level helpers, explicit context structs, and ordinary function pointers instead.
+Reopen only with a concrete workload and a separate design note proving the capture/type-parameter/mangling story is worth the added surface.
 19. Define the stdlib handoff contract for Phase 7.
 Phases 5-6 decide the language surfaces the stdlib depends on — modules/imports, project model, tests, diagnostics, bytes/text/path types, collections, narrow const